*

 The ladies arrived in North Berwick on Wednesday 13th June, when thirty-two played in a putting competition at the Royal Hotel, on ground now occupied by Craigleith View.
 On Saturday there was a stroke play tournament over the nine-hole Ladies Course and a competition on Monday over the West Links for prizes donated by the Town Council.

 The Championship started on Tuesday with 43 competitors, when the first and second rounds were completed in stormy conditions.
 In the semi-finals, Dorothy Campbell beat J. Rusack from Hilltarvit by one hole and faced the holder Miss Molly Graham from Nairn in the final.
-The game was all square after 18 holes and Campbell snatched victory on the nineteenth green watched by over 4,000 spectators.
+The game was all square after 18 holes and Campbell snatched victory on the nineteenth green.

 Dorothy Campbell retained her Scottish title at Cruden Bay in 1906, beating the formidable Miss Alex Glover in the final.
 Again the following year Dorothy reached the final, this time at Troon but was defeated on the 21st hole by another North Berwick golfer Frances Teacher (Mrs. Mather).
+During the final one of the stewards evidently thinking Dorothy was a person whose anxiety to have a good view of the proceedings outran discretion, seized her by the arm and said angrily 'Keep behind the players!'
+He was very apologetic when she meekly suggested the advisability of my having a front place.
 Dorothy won again in 1908, beating Miss M Cairns 7 and 6 at Gullane and was runner-up in 1909.

 For the first time the British Ladies Championship of 1908 was held at St. Andrews.
 Dorothy entered from Musselburgh and faced Maud Titterton, also from Musselburgh in the final, when the entire town came out to watch, including Old Tom Morris.
 The final didn't start until three o'clock because the semi-final between Maud Titterton and the sensation of the event, seventeen year-old Cecil Leitch went twenty-two holes and by that time the Old course was covered in fog.